vu-rdm-tech/site_copy/getting-started/yoda-disk-windowsnative.md

 ## Increasing maximum file size

+By default, the native WebDAV client on Windows 10 only works with files smaller than 50 MB.

+On Windows 11 the limit is set to the maximum 4GB by default.

-By default, the native WebDAV client only works with files smaller than 50 MB.
-You can increase this limit to 4 GB if you have a local administrator account:
+You can increase the limit on Windows 10 to 4 GB if you have a local administrator account:
 - Open the registry editor by pressing the start button, entering &ldquo;regedit&rdquo; and pressing the enter key.
 - If you are asked whether the registry editor should be allowed to change the system settings, confirm.
-- Navigate to key HKEY\_LOCAL\_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters
+- Navigate to key `HKEY\_LOCAL\_MACHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters`
 - Open the FileSizeLimitInBytes key

 ![alt text](screenshots/windows-native-registry-key.jpg "Screenshot Windows: FileSizeLimitInBytes registry key")